hashicorp/terraform-provider-azurerm/website/docs/r/virtual_machine.html.markdown

 * `admin_username` - (Required) Specifies the name of the local administrator account.

-* `admin_password` - (Optional for Windows, Optional for Linux) The password associated with the local administrator account.
+* `admin_password` - (Optional) (Optional for Windows, Optional for Linux) The password associated with the local administrator account.

 -> **NOTE:** If using Linux, it may be preferable to use SSH Key authentication (available in the `os_profile_linux_config` block) instead of password authentication.